besjamin/Scripts/README.md

 # Deployment Scripts

-This repository contains deployment scripts for MDT, SCCM, and Intune, streamlining device provisioning and management.
-The scripts handle tasks such as environment configuration, device naming, group assignment, and automation of deployment processes to ensure consistency and efficiency across different deployment platforms.
+This repository includes deployment scripts for MDT, SCCM, and Intune to simplify device setup and management.